aplocher/jsonresume-theme-hired/README.md

+# Introduction

-The main goal was to make a decent / professional looking resume that is printable and easily usable as HTML.
+A professional looking theme that is printable and easily usable as HTML.

+# Features

 Based on the flat theme, with the following changes / enhancements: